 Laughter and Your Lungs

 Every laugh is a little workout for the respiratory, pulmonary, and cardiovascular systems.
-According to the Canadian Lung Association, laughter helps to expand the tiny air sacs in the lungs (alveoli), releasing stale air for a more effective exhale.
+Laughter engages your diaphragm and expands the tiny air sacs in the lungs (alveoli), releasing stale air for a more effective exhale.

 Propelling Oxygen Through the Body